zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.Extensions/QueryableExtensions.md

 #### Returns
-An IQueryable with !:IGrouping{TKey,TElement} items,
+An IQueryable with 2 items,
             whose elements contains a sequence of objects and a key.